 In Canggu, the beauty of some strangers can make you instinctively freeze in place like a deer on a highway.
 The Instagram celebrities and soon-to-be-famous people take their looks seriously.
 Thankfully, it’s not all about fake glam.
 They’ve figured out how to look good subtly with high-end organic makeup purchased through crowdfunding.

 Long, sea-styled hair prevails for men.
 Torsos are chiseled.
 I’ve spotted Fabio at least twice; he surfs now.
-Beaches are littered with the sexiest, sun-blessed bodies I’ve seen in the real world.
-Forced to resort to the 1-to-10 rating system, you see so many 12s on an average day in Canggu that you become numb to the whole scene.
-The women here would cause motor-vehicle accidents anywhere else in the world.
-Fortunately, us drivers are accustomed to the sight in Canggu.
-We manage to keep our eyes on the road as some dream-come-true flashes Slavic or Scandinavian eyes toward the road with a mischievous twinkle.
+Beaches are littered with some of the sexiest, sun-blessed bodies I’ve seen in the real world.
+By day 10, you become numb to the whole scene, but damn.

 The roads in Canggu were designed to maximize mayhem.
 Whether walking or driving, they seem purposely planned to hurt you.
 Driving is dangerous, but life as a pedestrian is worse.
 Walking one mile in Canggu takes approximately 30 minutes, if you arrive at all.
 Canggu has no sidewalks, only an open drainage sewer on both sides of the jammed roads.
 While walking my busy street, I had the mirrors on delivery trucks slap my arm at high speed more than once.
 It was like a gentle kiss from Satan reminding me death was only a minor miscalculation away.
 Something to ponder while walking home from the beach, a place most people leave with a sunburn rather than a shattered collarbone.